jelu/lim-plugin-zonalizer/README.md

   the analysis over IPv6.  (optional)
 * `space`: A string that identifies a unique space for analysis, see Spaces for more information.  (optional)
+* `ns`: An array of nameserver objects, see `ns` object and Undelegated Analyzing for more information.
+* `ds`: An array of delegation signer objects, see `ds` object and Undelegated Analyzing for more information.

 ### GET /zonalizer/1/analysis/:id[?results=bool&lang=string&space=string]